Small-scale CMB anisotropies induced by the primordial magnetic fields: The compensated vector mode on small scales

 where $\operatorname{Ei}(x)\equiv \int^x_{-\infty} e^t/t~dt$ is the exponential integral, $y_\mathrm{i} (a)\equiv a/a_\mathrm{i}$ and $y_\mathrm{rec} (a)\equiv a/a_\mathrm{rec}$ are the scale factors normalized at the initial time and at the recombination time, and the values with the subscript ``i'' and ``rec'' represent the ones at the initial time and at the recombination time, respectively.

 Around the recombination epoch, the Hubble expansion term starts to dominate the Compton scattering term in equation~\eqref{eq:EoMforBaryon}.
 Therefore, neglecting the Compton scattering term, we get

 In equations~\eqref{eq:SmallScaleSolution-before} and \eqref{eq:SmallScaleSolution-after}, the first terms on the right hand side represents the decaying terms due to the Compoton scattering and the Hubble expansion, respectively.
 On the other hand, the second terms in both equations are the inhomogeneous solution which comes from the PMF source term, i.e., from the right hand side in equation~\eqref{eq:EoMforBaryon}.
-In figure~\ref{fig:baryon_velocity}, we plot the evolutions of the baryon velocity fluctuation from equations~\eqref{eq:SmallScaleSolution-before} and~\eqref{eq:SmallScaleSolution-after} in the dashed line and one from the full numerical calculation in the solid line.
+In Fig.~\ref{fig:baryon_velocity}, we plot the evolutions of the baryon velocity fluctuation from equations~\eqref{eq:SmallScaleSolution-before} and~\eqref{eq:SmallScaleSolution-after} in the dashed line and one from the full numerical calculation in the solid line.
 Here we set the initial time at $a_\mathrm{i}=10^{-5}$.
 The figure tells us that our solutions agree with the full numerical calculation in particular before the recombination epoch.

-CMB temperature anisotropies on small scales are created by the Doppler effect in the recombination epoch as discussed earlier.
-Since the second term in equation~\eqref{eq:SmallScaleSolution-before} is dominant around the recombination epoch, the $k$-dependence of the CMB anisotropies comes from $\bm{L}^{(V)}$,
+CMB temperature anisotropies on small scales are created by the baryon velocity perturbation due to the Doppler effect in the recombination epoch as discussed earlier.
+Through this section, we have obtained the time evolution of $\bm{v}_\mathrm{b}$ on smaller scales than the photon mean-free-path scale, and we have shown that the second term in equation~\eqref{eq:SmallScaleSolution-before} is dominant around the recombination epoch.
+As a result, the $k$-dependence of $|\bm{v}_\mathrm{b}|_\mathrm{rec}^2$ is given by

-Therefore, the temperature anisotropies are strongly enhanced on smaller scales than the photon mean-free-path scales.
-This k-dependence also appears in the temperature anisotropies on large scales as shown in Ref.~\cite{1998PhRvL..81.3575S}.
-Because of this fact, the angular power spectrum also have the same $\ell$-dependence on both large scales, $\ell \lesssim 1000$, and small scales,~$\ell \gtrsim 6000$.
+The enhanced baryon velocity on small scales induces the high-$\ell$ CMB temperature anisotropies as shown in Fig.~\ref{fig:CMB}.